cosmos/developer-portal/hands-on-exercise/1-native/5-add-query.md

 }
 ```

-Note how the response's `Game` is a pointer, this lets you define it as `nil` in the case there is no game at the requested index.
+Note how the response's `Game` is a pointer.
+This lets you define it as `nil` in the case there is no game at the requested index.

-With the query server defined, you now need to register it into the module.
+With the query server defined, you now need to register it in the module.

 ### Register the types in the module